Our Samsung The Frame review is a must-read if you're considering investing in this coveted television and wondering whether it's worth the hype.

 While this generation of The Frame has had some decent picture upgrades compared with previous iterations – using Samsung’s very best QLED picture tech is a biggie – it still isn’t the very best picture you can get at this price.
-For some people, the clever design more than makes up for this, but it’s still something that needs to be mentioned.
+Of course, for some people, the clever design makes up for this, but it still needs to be mentioned.

-We’d put its performance on par with the Samsung Q60 – the entry level set of Samsung’s QLED range, which is available for £400 cheaper than The Frame at the 55in screen size.
-It’s also a very similar performance as the one that we saw on the Serif.
+We’d put its performance on par with the Samsung Q60 – the entry-level set of Samsung’s QLED range, which is available for £400 cheaper than The Frame at the 55in screen size.
+It’s also a very similar performance to the one that we saw on the Serif.

-That means you can expect an edge-lit LCD display, one of the cheaper ways to light a display - in better quality screens you’ll get a full array backlight across the whole screen.
-This allows it to be more accurate on the areas of a screen that need to be dark and light at any one time, offering better contrast and better HDR performance.
+That means you can expect an edge-lit LCD, one of the cheaper ways to light a display - in better quality screens.
+In addition, you’ll get a full array of backlights across the screen.
+This allows it to be more accurate on the areas of a screen that need to be dark and light at any one time, offering better contrast and HDR performance.

-However, with bragging rights of 100% colour volume, colours are still really vivid, detail levels are great and outlines are beautifully defined.
-Feed this 4K content from Netflix or similar, and you’ll see this set at its very best, but even with standard HD TV, your shows will looks great.
+However, with bragging rights of 100% color volume, colors are still really vivid, and great detail levels and outlines are beautifully defined.
+Feed this 4K content from Netflix or similar, and you’ll see this set at its very best, but even with standard HD TV, your shows will look great.

 Art Mode is pretty impressive

-There’s also a built-in motion sensor, meaning The Frame will also switch off entirely when it doesn’t notice any movement in the room after a certain amount of time.
-You can choose whether to have this on and adjust it to suit your needs, but it will save you energy if you do – even though Art Mode is very energy efficient compared with having the TV on.
+There’s also a built-in motion sensor, meaning The Frame will switch off entirely when it doesn’t notice any movement in the room after a certain amount of time.
+You can choose whether to have this on and adjust it to suit your needs, but it will save you energy if you do – even though Art Mode is more energy efficient than having the TV on.

-I found the included artwork more than enough for my needs, but if you’re a big art fan or are keen on having a large selection to suit a certain colour scheme or theme, the Art Store might be worth a subscription.
-You can search by subject, colour or medium, to name a few, or alternatively use your own snaps instead.
+I found the included artwork more than enough for my needs, but if you’re a big art fan or are keen on having a large selection to suit a particular color scheme or theme, the Art Store might be worth a subscription.
+You can search by subject, color, or medium, to name a few, or use your own snaps instead.

-Aside from being something of a chameleon with its picture frame design, the more practical touches that Samsung has included on The Frame are also worth a hat tip.
+Aside from being a chameleon with its picture frame design, the more practical touches that Samsung has included on The Frame are also worth a hat tip.

-For example, the clever use of the OneConnect box and Near-Invisible Cable really helps to keep things looking smart, and we’re also big fans of the No Gap wall mount.
-How close this TV can get to the wall is very impressive indeed, while still offering enough tilt to get the right viewing angle if required.
+For example, the clever use of the OneConnect box and Near-Invisible Cable helps keep things looking smart, and we’re also big fans of the No Gap wall mount.
+How close this TV can get to the wall is impressive while still offering enough tilt to get the right viewing angle if required.